Skip to content

 Labels may also be placed at the tail and/or head of the edge using the taillabel and headlabel attributes:

-A label can also be positioned outside the edge using the xlabel attribute, although this placement may vary depending on the layout engine and spline routing:
+A label can also be positioned outside the edge using the xlabel attribute, although this placement may vary depending on the layout algorithm and spline routing:

 Edge labels are especially useful for describing the relationship between nodes.
 For example, a set of family relationships might be labeled as follows: